 Admissions Tip: Essay Polishing

-- Emphasize Action.
-A common pitfall for many applicants is lapsing into the passive voice, constructing sentences about how some unseen force or agent acted upon something or someone else (e.g. “we were required to” or “the project was completed”) rather than putting their own thoughts and actions at the fore.
+Instead, make sure that you’re putting your own thoughts and actions at the fore.
 By making a conscious effort to write “I/he/she did x” rather than “x was done to y” you can make your comments more informative, dynamic and, often, more concise.